hack4impact-mcgill/mu-map/README.md

 - Xin Rui Li
 - Ted Spare

-### How To Use
+### How To Set Up Backend
-- (Work in progress but will clean this up)
 - Ensure you have npm and docker installed.
 - Run 'npm install' inside backend folder.
 - Run 'docker build -t eg_postgresql . ' to build the psql image.
-- Run 'docker run --rm -P -p 5301:5432 --name pg_test eg_postgresql' to start the container.
+- Run 'docker run --rm -P -p 5301:5432 --name pg_dev eg_postgresql' to start the container.
-- Inside of database.ts, the host has to be the result of running 'docker-machine ip' if you're on docker toolbox, otherwise localhost should work fine (untested).
-- Finally, run 'npm start', and the basic api should be functional and connected to the database.
+- Create a file called '.env' in the backend root and copy the contents of '.sample-env' in it.
+NOTE: if you are running the (deprecated) docker toolbox instead of docker desktop, type 'docker-machine ip' into your command line, and paste the output into your DB_HOST .env variable.

+### How To Run Backend
+- Make sure docker is running and the postgres container exists (which was created in the previous section).
+- Run "npm start".
+You should see some output about the database tables being created.
+You are ready to work with the API.